Integration API Developer at Datafin Recruitment - IT-Online

 - Builds trusting relationships between individuals and teams through open and honest communication.

-- Enthuses others by setting an example of professionalism that inspires a positive work ethic and arousing a strong desire to succeed amongst team members.
+- Enthuses others by setting an example of professionalism that inspires a positive work ethic and arouses a strong desire to succeed among team members.

 - Co-operates and works well with others in the pursuit of team goals, shares information, supports others.

-- Displays passion in actively building and maintaining exceptional client relationships and providing superior service.
+- Displays passion for actively building and maintaining exceptional client relationships and providing superior service.

 While we would really like to respond to every application, should you not be contacted for this position within 10 working days please consider your application unsuccessful.